Reward Loyalty Documentation

 1. Requirements: Before any other troubleshooting steps, ensure your hosting environment aligns with the required specifications.
 This includes PHP and database versions, necessary PHP extensions, and other server requirements.

 2. Version Compatibility: Stay updated.
-Make sure you're utilizing the latest version of our script to benefit from the most recent patches and enhancements.
+Make sure you're utilizing the latest version of the script to benefit from the most recent patches and enhancements.

 3. Logs: When things go wrong, logs are your best friend.
 Regularly check logs for detailed insights and error descriptions: